thirtythreeforty/dpfwebui/README.md

 The framework sports an accurate motto: "DPF is designed to make development of new plugins an easy and enjoyable task".
-It is a low footprint yet powerful tool that allows developers to focus on productivity by already solving many non trivial issues commonly found in the audio plugins domain.
+It is a low footprint yet powerful tool that allows developers to focus on productivity by already solving many non-trivial issues found in the audio plugins domain.

 What makes it great?